suomela/types3/data-format/README.md

 # types3 data format

+types3 assumes that you have all your input data in a single JSON file with a specific structure.
+However, it is easy to convert e.g. CSV files into the right format, as follows.

 Assume you have a CSV file that describes your samples, like this (see [example_samples.md](example_samples.md) for an example):

 ```csv